nvrsw/homepage/content/en/products/em-ihp/index.md

 draft: false
 weight: 2080

-# Featured Image: Tu use, add an image named `faetured.jpg/png` to your page's folder.
+# Featured Image: To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   preview_only: true
 ---